 About Vision for a Nation

 Vision for a Nation Foundation is an award-winning British charity that supports health ministries to build access to local and affordable eye care.

 Our first national programme is underway in Rwanda where we have trained over 2,500 nurses across 502 local health centres to provide life-changing eye care services for Rwanda’s 11.8 million people.

 Vision for a Nation was founded to address the urgent global need for eye care.
-An estimated 2.4 billion people suffer from poor vision and lack access to local and affordable eye care.
+An estimated 2.5 billion people suffer from uncorrected poor vision.

 The charity was launched by venture philanthropist James Chen in 2011.
 James is also the founder of adjustable eyewear company Adlens Limited and global vision campaign Clearly.

 In 2012, in the first programme of its kind, we started helping the Government of Rwanda to train nurses in every health centre across the country to provide front-line eye care and affordable glasses.

 Founder: James Chen